sam-tredgett/go-interpreter/README.md

-# golang-interpreter
+# Go Interpreter

-This is a semi-functional interpreter built based on principles of top-down parsing and tree-walking interpretation.
+This is a semi-functional interpreter built on the principles of top-down parsing and tree-walking interpretation.

 The fictional language MonkeyLang is a lisp style language that includes functions